Supporting and promoting the work of UN Climate Change during 2019, including at the upcoming COP25 negotiations in Santiago, Chile.

 • Convening climate stakeholders – from governments, cities, states, business, civil society and multilateral organizations, in particular the UN system, – to share best practices, facilitate collaboration, and inspire enhanced action around key themes.

-• Tracking and highlighting year-on-year progress of commitments by non-Party stakeholders, including via the NAZCA portal, the Momentum for Change awards and the Climate Neutral Now initiative to illustrate growing momentum, share experiences, and inspire enhanced action.
+• Tracking and highlighting year-on-year progress of commitments by all stakeholders, including via the NAZCA portal, the Momentum for Change awards and the Climate Neutral Now initiative to illustrate growing momentum, share experiences, and inspire enhanced action.

-• Informing the inter-governmental climate change process on the actions and proposals of climate stakeholders, by consolidating non-Party inputs from a wide range of sources and conveying these to Parties through the Global Climate Action agenda at COP, through publications and on-line platforms, and through direct consultations and contributions to other meetings and events throughout the year.
+• Informing the inter-governmental climate change process on the actions and proposals of climate stakeholders, by consolidating inputs from a wide range of sources and conveying these to Parties through the Global Climate Action agenda at COP, through publications and online platforms, and through direct consultations and contributions to other meetings and events throughout the year.

-• Through initiatives such as Momentum for Change, the secretariat implements rewarding with recognition exemplary climate action to encourage still greater action by non-Party stakeholders and demonstrate momentum to inform and inspire in the context of the inter-governmental climate process,
+• Through initiatives such as Momentum for Change, the secretariat implements rewarding with recognition exemplary climate action to encourage still greater action by stakeholders and demonstrate momentum to inform and inspire in the context of the inter-governmental climate process,

 • Building capacity and awareness by supporting education, training, public awareness, transparency and access to information under the Action for Climate Empowerment agenda.